 Being the oldest, it would have been natural for Bonni to do introductions, but she was given few opportunities for this.
 Her singing was limited to groups, or rarely, a very short solo.
 Because of her height and dancing skills she was usually paired with Bobby Burgess, with whom she did a number of Burch Mann's trademark character dances.

 When most of the first season Mouseketeers were dropped in January 1956, Bonni went back to Alhambra High School, where she immediately made the Song Leader squad.
 Her dance teacher, Burch Mann, also left the show about this time, another reason for Bonni not to miss television.
 After high school graduation, she went into business management.
 She married delivery driver Harold Carr, with whom she had two daughters, and continued to reside in Alhambra, California.
 Bonni took part in the 1975 Disneyland Mouseketeer Reunion, and also appeared on the televised 25th Anniversary Show in 1980.
-Sometime after her first husband's death in 1981, Bonni remarried and moved to Wooster, Ohio where she still resides today.
+Sometime after her husband's death in 1981, Bonni remarried and moved to Wooster, Ohio where she still resides today.
 She received her "Mousecar" award like many other mouseketeers though she was unable to attend the 60th Anniversary celebration in Anaheim during August 2015.